elisakaisa/ToVisitWebApp/README.md

 Requirements: `node: v16.17.0`and `npm: 8.12.2` (might work with previous versions too, not tested)

-To use in development mode:
+To use in development mode (with nodemon):

 ```bash
 git clone